By James Eliot, Markets & Finance Editor

 -

 Falling for DIY Overconfidence: Investors who approach the market without professional insights risk poorer returns.
 Reports show that DIY investors have struggled compared to clients of wealth management firms.
 Many individual investors miss out on advantageous rebalancing opportunities or failure to diversify their portfolios effectively.
+Avoiding these mistakes requires an informed approach to investment planning that balances risk with strategic foresight.

 Where This Is Heading